fluxninja/aperture/docs/content/architecture/architecture.md

 Aperture Agents are the workhorses of the platform, residing alongside service instances as sidecars.
-They provide powerful flow control components such as a weighted fair queuing scheduler for prioritized load shedding and a distributed rate-limiter for abuse prevention.
+They provide powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
 A flow is the fundamental unit of work from the perspective of an Aperture Agent.
 It could be an API call, a feature, or even a database query.